sjliu68/Orbita-Hyperspectral-Imagery-to-Top-of-Atmosphere-Reflectance/README.md

-## The ESUN file of Zhuhai-1 Hyperspectral sensors
+## The ESUN file of Zhuhai-1 Hyperspectral Sensors
 - Various solar spectrum are available.

 - In my implementation, the 1985 Wehrli Standard Extraterrestrial Solar Irradiance Spectrum is chosen because it is the first spectrum that came to my eyes.